-Tenari Ma’afala, the head of the State of Hawaii Organization of Police Officers Association, did not respond to a request for comment on Fujioka’s reinstatement.
+Tenari Ma’afala, the head of the State of Hawaii Organization of Police Officers, did not respond to a request for comment on Fujioka’s reinstatement.

 Ma’afala, however, told Hawaii News Now that Fujioka and Souza were both represented by SHOPO in their termination appeals and each one had a different arbitrator.
 Ma’afala said sometimes it comes down to the luck of the draw since some arbitrators are more lenient than others when it comes to police misconduct.